-In relation to those with special educational needs or disability, we ensure our Relationships Education programme provides for those with additional needs.
-We recognise that those with SEND are often more vulnerable to sexual harassment and abuse and that we need to ensure that children are supported to develop appropriate strategies and attitudes to keep themselves safer.
+In relation to those with special educational needs or disability (SEND), we ensure our Relationships Education programme provides for those with additional needs.
+We recognise that those with SEND are often more vulnerable to sexual harassment and abuse and that we need to ensure that children are supported to develop appropriate strategies and attitudes to keep themselves safe.
 We consider:

-- their level of vulnerability to coercion and pressure - their previous experience of negative behaviours in peer or child-adult relationships - their need to learn and demonstrate appropriate behaviour - their need to develop self-esteem and positive body image - the need to involve all staff, including ancillary staff and parents/carers, in policy development, planning and training - the management of personal care - clarity about sources of support for pupils.
+- their level of vulnerability to coercion and pressure; - their previous experience of negative behaviours in peer or child-adult relationships; - the potential for children with SEND to experience cognitive or communication challenges; - the need to involve all staff, including ancillary staff and parents/carers, in policy development, planning and training; - the management of personal care.